YIXUANZ/rvd/README.md

 </div> -->

-2. As noted in our paper, we identified inaccuracies in some labels within the Mocha-TIMIT dataset.
-This repository includes our manually corrected labels for specific utterances.
-Additionally, we have updated the file lists for the PTDB-TUG and Mocha-TIMIT datasets to exclude those entries with low-quality laryngograph waveforms.
+2. As noted in the paper, we identified flawed laryngograph recordings in PTDB-TUG and inaccuracies in some labels within the Mocha-TIMIT dataset and performs preprocessing to eliminate problematic samples and manually corrected labels for specific utterances.
+This repository includes the file lists for the PTDB-TUG and Mocha-TIMIT datasets which exclude those entries with low-quality laryngograph waveforms, and manually corrected labels for specific utterances in Mocha-TIMIT dataset in ./corrected_labels directory.

+As detailed in our study, we identified flawed laryngograph recordings in the PTDB-TUG dataset and labeling inaccuracies in the Mocha-TIMIT dataset caused by noisy harmonic patterns in silence intervals.
+To address these issues, preprocessing including removing problematic samples, and correcting labels for certain utterances are performed.
+We include the file lists for the PTDB-TUG and Mocha-TIMIT datasets, which have been cleansed of entries with substandard laryngograph waveforms.
+Furthermore, it includes the manually corrected labels for particular utterances in the Mocha-TIMIT dataset, all of which can be found in the `./corrected_labels` directory.

+As detailed in our study, we have identified and addressed two key issues: flawed laryngograph recordings within the PTDB-TUG dataset and inaccuracies in the Mocha-TIMIT dataset labels, attributed to noisy harmonic patterns during silent intervals in laryngograph recordings.
+To rectify these issues, we have preprocessed the data by removing the samples with low-quality laryngograph waveforms and correcting the labels for specific utterances.
+This repository contains updated lists of files for both the PTDB-TUG and Mocha-TIMIT datasets, from which we have removed all entries containing poor-quality laryngograph waveforms.
+Additionally, the repository encompasses manually corrected labels for select utterances from the Mocha-TIMIT dataset, accessible in the `./corrected_labels` directory.

 ## Installation